 You recognize your dog’s excessive scratching, licking and chewing at his or her skin for what they are — signs of allergies.
 But do you know what’s actually causing your pet’s allergies?

-Your veterinarian can narrow down which allergens — the otherwise harmless substances (e.g., pollen, mold, dust or food protein) that cause the immune system to overreact — are triggering your dog’s signs and symptoms.
+Allergens are otherwise harmless substances such as pollen, mold, dust or food proteins that cause the immune system to overreact in sufferers.
+Your veterinarian can narrow down which of these substances are triggering your dog’s signs and symptoms.
 Finding the answer will require your help, diagnostic testing and possibly time.

 Diagnosis starts with a thorough history and physical exam